 Please refer to the section regarding transfer credit for information and policies about receiving academic credit for courses taken at another institution, for advanced placement and other exam courses, and for military, professional or other experience.

 Wentworth Institute of Technology reserves the right to be the exclusive judge of the acceptability of any applicant for admission to its programs of study.

-All undergraduate applicants must have completed four years of English, algebra I, algebra II, plane geometry, and one laboratory science (e.g., chemistry, physics, or biology).
-For students applying to the Applied Mathematics program, the Computer Science program or any engineering program, pre-calculus is also required.
+All undergraduate applicants must have completed four years of English, algebra I, algebra II, plane geometry, and one laboratory science (e.g., chemistry, physics, or biology) course.
+For students applying to the Applied Mathematics program, the Computer Science program, or any engineering program, pre-calculus is also required.

 Application Process and Required Documents for Full-time Undergraduate Day Admissions

 High school seniors may apply any time after August 1 of their senior year.
 The application priority deadline for completed applications is February 15.
 After this date, some programs may be closed to further applications.

 Applicants for full-time day academic programs must submit the following: